Sometimes, you might find yourself pursuing something that doesn't materialize — no matter how badly you want it to or how hard you try.

 5. Budget Information

 This might be the most important point to consider on this list.
 It underscores almost every other section addressed here.
-If a company's budget isn't sufficient, then you won't be able to do much for their challenges, goals, and vision.
+If a company's budget isn't sufficient, then you won't be able to do much for its challenges, goals, and vision.

 It might go without saying, but clients need to be able to afford your services.
 If the budget they provide in this section isn't where it needs to be, you'll have to have a conversation to see if they're willing to bump that figure up.